Keyboard shortcuts

 --foregroundRun in the terminal instead of installing a serviceoff

-You can also set MOLTIS_GATEWAY_URL and MOLTIS_DEVICE_TOKEN as environment variables instead of passing --host and --token.
+You can also set MOLTIS_GATEWAY_URL as an environment variable instead of passing --host.

 Foreground mode